open-metadata/docs/README.md

 5. Add the Connection Options in each markdown file.
 6. Add the `ingestion.yaml`, `usage.yaml` (if required) and `profiler.yaml` under `/public/ingestion/connectors/{connector}`.
 7. Add screenshots of `add-new-service.png`, `select-service.png` and `service-connection.png` under `/public/images/metadata-ui/ingestion/workflows/metadata/connectors/{connector}`.

+## Kudos

+This repo has been inspired on Streamlit's [documentation framework](https://github.com/streamlit/docs)!